fpert041/conv_snn/README.md

 The solution is to try other torch versions and parameters or contact me / make an issue if you truly need the highest accuracy.

 ## Citing
-Please adequately refer to the papers any time this Work is being used.
+Please adequately refer to the paper this repository implements.
 If you do publish a paper where this Work helped your research, Please cite the following papers in your publications.

 	@misc{samadzadeh2020convolutional,
             title={Convolutional Spiking Neural Networks for Spatio-Temporal Feature Extraction},